oven-sh/bun/README.md

 #### Publishing a new template

-Clone this repository and a new folder in `examples/` with your new template.
+Clone [https://github.com/bun-community/create-templates/](https://github.com/bun-community/create-templates/) and create a new folder in root directory with your new template.
 The `package.json` must have a `name` that starts with `@bun-examples/`.
 Do not worry about publishing it, that will happen automatically after the PR is merged.

 Make sure to include a `.gitignore` that includes `node_modules` so that `node_modules` aren’t checked in to git when people download the template.